sijmenw/udacity-project11-path-planning/README.md

 The speed that is referred to here is the maximum attainable speed, meaning without breaking the speed limit or the maximum acceleration parameters.

+A margin is used to prevent small derivation from exceeding the threshold for acceleration or jerk.

+The calculations for step sizes can be found in main.cpp:243-255.

 For each trajectory the following steps are performed:

     Firstly, step sizes are determined.
 Speed is calculated to increase or decrease linearly to target speed over the trajectory.
     Step sized are stored.

-    5 points are calculated to later determine the trajectory.
+    4 points are calculated to later determine the trajectory when no previous path exists.
      1. point in the 'past', using the heading and speed of the car, a point is calculated in the past using linear extrapolation
      2. current position of the car
-     3. half-way point to target point
-     4. target point, using sum of speed step sizes calculated earlier, added along the s coordinate of the car, and the d value of the center of the target lane.
+     3. target point, using sum of speed step sizes calculated earlier, added along the s coordinate of the car, and the d value of the center of the target lane.
 Then converted back to XY (world) coordinates.
-     5. point in the future, using using s coordinate in the lane and speed of latest calculated speed step to calculate location 10 time steps after target point.
+     4. point in the future, using using s coordinate in the lane and speed of latest calculated speed step to calculate location 10 time steps after target point.

+    When a previous path exists, the first 5 points from the previous path are taken instead of step 1 and 2.
+    The 'current' position of the car in this case is set to be the tail of these previous path values.

-    These 5 points are converted to Car Coordinates and used to generate a spline.
+    These points are converted to Car Coordinates and used to generate a spline.

     Using linear approximation and the calculated step sizes, XY (car) points on the spline are calculated.

     These points are then converted back to XY (world) coordinates.

+    When a previous path was used, it is also the beginning of the new trajectory.

 #3.
 When the trajectories (max 9) are generated, the costs for each of them is calculated.